BGforgeNet/FO2tweaks/README.md

 - As a final bonus, if Doctor skill is raised to 135+, dude will receive Living Anatomy for free.
 (Applied when entering the next map.
 Can be configured or disabled.).

 #### Worldmap hotkey
-Adds hotkeys to call worldmap (W) and town map (T) at any moment.
+Adds hotkeys to call worldmap (W) and town map (Y) at any moment.
 Yes, that can be used as a cheat at times.
 Configurable.

 #### Keymap
 Allows to remap vanilla game hotkeys.
 Configurable.
 Default mapping (to avoid accidental quick save instead of load and vice versa):